Cold, Dry Weather Forecast For Lahore - UrduPoint

 Cold, Dry Weather Forecast For Lahore

-The MET officials said that continental air was prevailing over most parts of the country.

-They predicted that cold and dry weather was expected in most parts of the country.
-Smog/fog (in patches) was likely to prevail at isolated plain areas of Punjab during morning/night hours.
+The department predicted mainly cold and dry weather in most parts of the province during the next 24 hours.
+It reported that a continental air is prevailing over most parts of the province including Lahore.

-Wednesday’s lowest temperature was recorded at Leh where mercury dropped down to -08°C while in Lahore it was 11.4°C and maximum was 27°C.

 Recent Stories